JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 shinyApp(ui, server)
 ```

-Running the above should present the `alert()` that was placed in the `index.js` original source file.
+Running the above should present the `alert()` that was placed in the `index.js` source file.

-This makes for a great start but is not exactly interesting, in the following section we elaborate on this basic configuration to make better use of webpack's feature and produce something much more fun.
+This makes for a great start but is not precisely interesting; in the following section, we elaborate on this basic configuration to make better use of webpack's feature and produce something much more fun.

 ## Internal Dependencies {#webpack-intro-internal-dependencies}

 Let's install a dependency and make use of it in our shiny application.
-We'll install [mousetrap](https://github.com/ccampbell/mousetrap) a library to handle key strokes.
-We're going to use it to hide the UI of the shiny application behind some kind of top secret password; it will only be revealed when the secret phrase has been typed.
-This can be done by observing a specific set of key strokes with mousetrap and set a shiny input value when a specific sequence typed.
-Though it is certainly not a  real world example, it is educational and quite a bit of fun.
+We'll install [mousetrap](https://github.com/ccampbell/mousetrap) a library to handle key-strokes.
+We're going to use it to hide the UI of the shiny application behind a secret password; it will only be revealed when the secret phrase has been typed.
+This can be done by observing a specific set of key-strokes with mousetrap and set a shiny input value when a particular sequence is typed.
+Though it is certainly not a  real-world example, it is educational and quite a bit of fun.

 The first thing to do is to install the mousetrap dependency, as indicated on the [Github README](https://github.com/ccampbell/mousetrap) it can be obtained from NPM.